PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: PERKS: Persistent Kernels to Improve Locality

-PERsistent Kernels (PERKS) is a generic scheme for running iterative solvers on GPUs to improve data locality by taking advantage of the large capacity of register files and shared memory.
-As Figure~\ref{fig:exemodel} illustrates, in PERKS, we move the time stepping loop from the host to the device, and use CUDA's grid synchronization API as a device-wide barrier at each time step.
-We then use the register files and shared memory to reduce traffic to the device memory by caching the domain (or a subset from it) in-between time steps.
+PERsistent Kernels (PERKS) is a generic \revision{execution model} for running iterative solvers on GPUs to improve data locality by taking advantage of the large capacity of register files and shared memory.
+As Figure~\ref{fig:exemodel} illustrates, in PERKS, we move the time stepping loop from the host to the device, and use CUDA's grid synchronization API as a device-wide barrier at each time step. \revision{This way, we expose the temporal data locality across time steps to thread blocks. }We then use the register files and shared memory to reduce traffic to the global memory by caching the domain (or a subset from it) in-between time steps.